inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 </p>

 ## AND2 circuit symbol:
 Fig 8. shows AND2 circuit block symbol named 'isd_and2' which is the requirement for the modular design.
-The AND2 circuit block clearly shows the two input pins In1 & In2, one output pin Out and supply pins VDD and VSS.
+The AND2 circuit block consists of two input pins In1 & In2, one output pin Out and supply pins VDD and VSS.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/155751191-6667ac3f-97a2-42bf-ab1d-221102150a2f.png">